TESOLANZ provides free listings of calls for papers and requests for assistance with research for academic journals and conferences.

 Manuscripts for publication, and related correspondence, should be addressed to the Editors of Journal of English Education (Department of Applied Foreign Languages, Shih Chien University, No. 70, Dazhi Street, Taipei 104, Taiwan; firstname.lastname@example.org).

-The new Journal of Language and Discrimination will be launched in 2017 with Equinox.
+The new Journal of Language and Discrimination was launched in 2017 with Equinox.

 Discrimination is an important research topic in a large number of diverse but related fields, including linguistics, law, anthropology, sociology and psychology.
 This complex, multidisciplinary research topic often has a strong focus and concern with language.
 The new Journal of Language and Discrimination aims to bring together a multidisciplinary synergy of approaches on discrimination as a complex linguistic and non-linguistic phenomenon.
 In bringing together different research strands that focus on discrimination, the journal hopes to serve as a catalyst for innovation and play a pivotal role in establishing interdisciplinary language and discrimination research worldwide.